You want smart political talk without the meltdowns?

 Is it that they don't care?

-What is what is the logic behind that?
+What is the logic behind that?

-Well, it's just always right that we got folks in tough political races, uh, the press, we know the press does fake news.
+The press, we know the press does fake news.

-It doesn't matter what we say, they create uh buzzlines on you.
+It doesn't matter what we say.

-My response is you're in a death spiral right now.
+My response is, you're in a death spiral right now.

-The left put us there, and you're putting me on the So what are the answers?
+The left put us there, and you're putting me on the bank.

 Let's be very specific.